9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 Here, we run the equivalent of the shell command `ls -l /usr`.
 `rawSystem` does not parse arguments from a string or expand wildcards.[^1] Instead, it expects every argument to be contained in a list.
-If you don\'t want to pass any arguments, you can simply pass an empty list like this:
+If you don't want to pass any arguments, you can simply pass an empty list like this:

 ``` screen